Yoskar Galván-Mercado

-Yoskar Galván-Mercado is an American professional soccer player who plays as a midfielder for Union Omaha.
+Yoskar Galván-Mercado (born October 3, 2003) is an American college soccer player who plays as a midfielder for the Bellevue Bruins.

 Early life

 Galván-Mercado was born in Lexington, Nebraska.
 Both of his parents are from Guatemala, where his father used to play and coach.
 Galván-Mercado would eventually play for Lexington High School's boys soccer team, who finished runners-up in the 2021 Nebraska Class B state championship during his senior year.

 Career

 Galván-Mercado signed an academy contract with Union Omaha of USL League One in the summer of 2021, also making two appearances for the first-team during the 2021 season.
 He had previously participated in a USL Academy tournament for the team in the fall of 2019, before the start of the club's first season.
 In 2022, he signed with Union Omaha on a full professional contract.

+Galván-Mercado joined the college soccer team of Bellevue University in March 2025.